 Labeling and barcoding help reduce inventory redundancy.
 Developing an efficient warehouse layout is further helpful in cutting down on unnecessary redundancy.
 Using a well-planned warehouse configuration is key to optimizing labor and scheduling equipment use.

-ABC inventory analysis will help place items in storage based on their demand so that the most popular items can be found most quickly.
+ABC inventory analysis will help place items in storage based on their demand to find the most popular items most quickly.
 This design also accommodates restocking efficiency.
 Meanwhile, seasonal or less popular items can be placed out of the way so that they don't slow down the transport of more active products.

-Developing standard procedures that can be expressed in a training manual is the most effective way to run a warehouse.
+Developing standard procedures expressed in a training manual is the most effective way to run a warehouse.
 The standard procedures should eliminate redundancies and other inefficiencies.
 Part of these procedures should involve steps for troubleshooting when bottlenecks occur.